potassco/clorm/docs/clorm/predicate.rst

 We will discuss fact bases and the index options in the following chapter.

-Sub-classing Simple Fields
+Sub-classing Term Definitions
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-As we have seen the ASP language only supports three simple term types;
-*constant*, *integer*, and *string*.
-Hence when translating any single valued Python data type into ASP it must be encoded within one of these types.
-Consequently, there may need to be some form of data format/type translation when converting between ASP and Python.
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+All term definitions inherit from a base class ``RawTermDefn`` and it's possible to define arbitrary conversions by sub-classing ``RawTermDefn``, or one it's existing sub-classes.

+By sub-classing a sub-class it is possible to form a data translation chain.
+To understand why this is useful it is first necessary to appreciate that because the ASP language only has three simple term types it is often necessary to perform some form of data encoding.

-As an example, in an application you may want to have a date field for an event tracking application.
+As an example, in an application you may want to have a date term for an event tracking application.
 So for the Python code you may want to use a Python ``datetime.date`` object.
-However, as ASP only supports the three simple term types so using the date within the ASP code will mean some form of format encoding.
+It then becomes a question of how to encode this data in ASP.

-An obvious encoding would be to encode a date as a string in **YYYYMMDD** format.
+A useful encoding would be to encode a date as a string in **YYYYMMDD** format.
 Dates encoded in this format satisfy some useful properties such as the comparison operators will produce the expected results (e.g., ``"20180101" < "20180204"``).
-Note: encoding the date in the same way as an integer would also satisfy the above properties but would also allow for some unwanted behaviour.
-In particular, incrementing or subtracting a date encoded number may lead to a value with no corresponding date (e.g., ``20180131 + 1 = 20180132`` does not correspond to a valid date).
+It also doesn't satisfy some unwanted properties.
+For example, encoding the date in the same way as an integer would allow incrementing or subtracting a date encoded number, which could lead to unwanted values (e.g., ``20180131 + 1 = 20180132`` does not correspond to a valid date).

-As a more concrete example, consider the following ASP encoded date in an event booking application:
+Adopting a date encoded string we can consider a fact within a booking
+application:

 .. code-block:: prolog

     booking("20181231", "NYE party").

-This could be encoded with the corresponding Python ``Predicate`` sub-class
+This fact can be captured by the following Python ``Predicate`` sub-class
 definition:

 .. code-block:: python